Vasectomy

 Vasectomy Is a Safe, Simple, & Effective Procedure at Georgia Urology

-Our highly trained urologists performed over 2,100 vasectomy procedures last year alone.
-This outpatient procedure is skillfully performed by our urologists at many of our convenient locations in the Atlanta metro area.
+We perform thousands of vasectomy procedures each year.
+Our urologists skillfully perform this outpatient procedure at many of our convenient locations in the Atlanta metro area.

 The decision to have a vasectomy is very personal.
 At Georgia Urology, we understand that some men may be apprehensive because of the delicate area of the body involved.
 Our compassionate staff and experienced urologists use great care and precision when performing a vasectomy procedure.
 A vasectomy does not affect a man’s sexual drive or pleasure or his ability to have erections or ejaculations.
-It has no effect on masculinity, only the physical transport of sperm hence ability to father a child.
+It does not affect masculinity, only the physical transport of sperm, hence the ability to father a child.

 The procedure usually takes usually takes about 15 to 30 minutes.
-Most men experience very little pain or discomfort and are able to return to nearly all activities typically within a week.
+Most men experience minimal pain or discomfort and can return to nearly all activities, typically within a week.
 If you and your partner do not wish to have more children, you should consider having your vasectomy done by Georgia Urology.

 Please note that a vasectomy is over 99% effective and is intended to be permanent.
-However, vasectomies can be reversed in certain cases.
+However, vasectomies can be reversed in some instances.

 How a Vasectomy Works